 Almost since the beginning, the medical community, doctors and the surgical device manufacturers were well aware that some women developed leiomyosarcoma and other sarcomas after the procedure.
 The correlation between the surgery and the development of cancer was thought to occur and one woman out of every 10,000 undergoing the gynecological procedure.

 However, in April 2014, the FDA (Food & Drug Administration) issued an immediate safety communication stating that the risks involved in uterine morcellation was closer to one woman out of every 386.
 This number was determined in an extensive study by the FDA and Columbia University from gathered information involving tens of thousands of women over the last couple of decades.

 Within weeks, Johnson & Johnson, the leading manufacturer of uterine morcellators wrote a letter to customers that had purchased the device, asking the units be sent back to the company.
 By July 2014, the company voluntarily recalled three models of their power morcellators, suspending all further sales.
 Other manufacturers are considering steps to take in response to this latest finding.

 The Medical Community Response

-Many in the medical community are hailing the decision by the FDA to issue a warning, and manufacturers for pulling their devices from the medical marketplace.
-Unfortunately, many women have already died, or are suffering the severe effects of leoimyosarcoma or other uterine cancer spread in a power morcellation procedure.
+Many in the medical community are hailing the decision by the FDA to issue a warning and manufacturers for pulling their devices from the medical marketplace.
+Unfortunately, many women have already died, or are suffering the severe effects of leiomyosarcoma or other uterine cancer spread in a power morcellation procedure.